 Thanks for listening!

 Back to yesterday’s action and both Murray and Djokovic had straight set wins, all be it not having it all their own way.
 I have not always had the most positive things to say about my countryman Anderson as a tennis player, but I think he can feel very proud about being at a career high #18, making his deepest run at Wimbledon yet this year, and putting up a brave performance against home favorite Murray on center court.
 Tsonga managed almost exactly the same score line against Djokovic and Djokovic hit a ridiculous return winner on match point.
 Ring a bell?
 Djokovic may have the best return of serve in history, but I didn’t particularly appreciate his reaction after he hit that staggering return.
 Tsonga also challenged the call, which made Djokovic look stupid for the way he reacted.

 That didn’t stop him from going over the top again after it was called good.
-It’s easier to understand Roger’s dislike of him when he does things like that.
+It’s more easy to understand Roger’s dislike of him when he does things like that.
 But it was an impressive way to end the match and he will now face Cilic who has been a different player since hiring Ivanisevic as his coach.
-He straight-setted Chardy and I can see him take a set again against Djokovic like at the French Open.
-Then we also have the blockbuster quarter-final between Murray and Dimitrov which I hoped for after Dimitrov continued to impress with a straight set win over Mayer.
-Roger now plays Stan who had an impressive straight-set win over Lopez.
+He straight setted Chardy and I can see him take a set again against Djokovic like at the French Open.
+Then we also have the blockbuster quarter final between Murray and Dimitrov which I hoped for, after Dimtrov continued to impress with a straight set win over Mayer.
+Roger now plays Stan who had an impressive straight set win over Lopez.
 Sadly Stan has to play for a third day in a row now after being screwed over by Wimbledon and it will probably cost him the match.
-Now we are just waiting to see who will fill up the final two quarterfinal spots…
+Now we are just waiting to see who will fills up the final two quarter final spots…